taddes/STGRjavascript/10.Applying Functions to Data/callbackMethods.md

 * Executes a reducer function on each element of the array, **resulting in a single value**.
 * Multiple elements in an array reduced into a single element at the end.
 Like summing, or an accumulator, a maximum value.
 * First parameter is `previousValue`, which is the accumulator, which is referenced as the iteration proceeds. `CurrentValue` is the value directly following it.
+* Optional third parameter is the initial accumulator/first value.
+Otherwise, the first value of the array is used as the `previousValue` argument.
 ```javascript
 reduce(callback(previousValue, CurrentValue) => {
   return